brunoluiz/brunoluiz.github.io/content/blog/2019/mar/kubernetes-productivity/index.md

 To avoid this, an indicator can be used in the terminal to show what is the actual context and namespace.
 The easiest way to do it is by using [`kube-ps1`](https://github.com/jonmosco/kube-ps1).
 It already comes with `oh-my-zsh`, requiring `kube-ps1` to be added to `.zshrc` plugins variable.

-After installing or enabling it, the PS1 needs to be changed to include the kubectl context and namespace informations.
+After installing or enabling it, the PS1 needs to be changed to include the kubectl context and namespace information.
 This can be easily done by adding `export PS1='$(kube_ps1) '$PS1` to your `.bashrc/.zshrc` file.
-The final result will be something as the following.
+The final result will be something like the following.

 ![kube-ps1 example](./kube-ps1.png)